ligato/docs/docs/tutorials/06_plugin-lookup.md

 !!! note
     At this point you can follow one or more of the options below.
 To run the tutorial code, you will need to work with the third option: _3: Order dependencies using plugin lookup_

+---

 ### 1: Use the second layer of initialization - AfterInit()

 The first option is to use the `AfterInit()` method.
-If the primary plugin can "wait" for the dependency to be resolved and use of it later, you can remove it from the `Init()`, and move it to the second initialization round.
+If the primary plugin can "wait" for the dependency to be resolved and use it later, you can remove it from the `Init()`, and move it to the second initialization round.

 Let's put the logic aside for a moment.
 In your scenario, the HelloWorld plugin will be created without the HelloUniverse plugin, with its existence verified later.
 This action initializes all plugins and their dependencies from the agent's perspective.
 This achieves the same result, but the order is incorrect.